newspeaklanguage/newspeak/README.md

 ## 3.2 Building and deploying Newspeak applications: lifecycle

-The above section [Building Newspeak: installing required software](#3.1-building-newspeak:-installing-required-software) including its subsection [Building Newspeak: installing Primordialsoup dependencies](#3.1.1-building-newspeak:-installing-primordialsoup-dependencies) are **only need to be performed one-time during installation**.
+The above section [Building Newspeak: installing required software](#3.1-building-newspeak:-installing-required-software) including its subsection [Building Newspeak: installing Primordialsoup dependencies](#3.1.1-building-newspeak:-installing-primordialsoup-dependencies) **only need to be performed one-time during installation**.

 This section and sections below describe the repeated 'build', 'deploy', 'serve' lifecycle of Newspeak applications.

 **You need to run the 'build' and 'deploy' steps in one of the sections below after you made a change to a Newspeak source, and saved it to a `.ns` file.**  The changed file(s) may be one of the Newspeak core classes, or a class that is a part of your application you are building in Newspeak.
 You need to run a 'build' to regenerate the application's `.vfuel` file, and run one of the 'deploy' scripts to copy the results to the 'deployment directory'.
 You also need to start the HTTP server in the 'deployment directory'.

 **Important:** All scripts to build and deploy a Newspeak application are in the `newspeak/tool` directory, and must be executed from the `newspeak/tool` directory.
-The Newspeak IDE is only one of possible Newspeak applications.
+The Newspeak IDE is only one possible Newspeak application.

 The term **build** refers to the process which creates the `.vfuel` binary files from the application source `.ns` files.
 The script `newspeak/tool/build.sh` is the build script.

 The term **deploy** refers to the process of copying the Newspeak application `.vfuel` file and other files and resources (`.html`, `.js`, `.png`) to the 'deploy directory' where an HTTP server is or will be running.
 The 'deploy' step also copies scripts that can start an HTTP server to the 'deploy directory'.
+Newspeak applications can be deployed in two ways: as a regular website or as a Progressive Web App (PWA).
+- *Deploying as a website*: is performed by the script `deploy-all-vfuels-as-website.sh`.
+Running this script deploys all `.vfuel` files built by the script `newspeak/tool/build.sh`.
-Newspeak applications can be deployed in two ways: as a Progressive Web App (PWA) or as a regular website.
-The 'PWA deploy' is performed by the script `newspeak/tool/deploy-webide-vfuel-as-pwa.sh`, the 'website deploy' is performed by the script `deploy-all-vfuels-as-website.sh`
+- *Deploying as a PWA*: Currently, only the Newspeak IDE application binary `HopscotchWebIDE.vfuel` (referred to as `webIDE`) can be deployed and served as a PWA out of the box.
+This deployment of the `webIDE` is performed by the script `newspeak/tool/deploy-webide-vfuel-as-pwa.sh`.

+Refer to section [4.
+Building, deploying, and serving Newspeak application(s)](4.-Building,-deploying,-and-serving-Newspeak applications) for more details regarding the two deployment methods.

 The term **serve** refers to running the HTTP server in a directory where the Newspeak application was 'deploy'ed.

-Note: If you want to deploy other application's `.vfuel` as a PWA, you can use the directory structure under [webIDE](https://github.com/newspeaklanguage/newspeak/tree/master/platforms/webIDE), rename it, make changes to `index.html`, `manifest.json`, `sw.js`, `primordialsoup-setup.js`, also remove files not applicable to your application, and copy your application's `.vfuel` in the location of `HopscotchWebIDE.vfuel`.
+Note: If you want to deploy other application's `.vfuel` as a PWA, you can clone the directory structure under [webIDE](https://github.com/newspeaklanguage/newspeak/tree/master/platforms/webIDE), rename it, make changes to `index.html`, `manifest.json`, `sw.js`, `primordialsoup-setup.js`, remove files not applicable to your application, and replace `HopscotchWebIDE.vfuel` with your application's `.vfuel`.

 ## 3.3 Building Newspeak applications: the build.sh script